roxcarpio/CKAD-exercises/d.configuration.md

 </p>
 </details>

-### Create a secret called mysecret2 that gets key/value from a file
+### Create a secret called mysecret2 that gets key/value from a file.
+Describe the secret.

 Create a file called username with the value admin: